brettchalupa/projectbook/src/_introduction.md

 ![animated gif of rotating cartoon head that looks like Brett in the style of Nintendo's Mii](./brett-mii.gif)

 I am Brett!
 Nice to meet you.
 Thanks for checking this out.
-I'm a software programmer who has been doing some form of coding since I was 13.
+I'm a software developer who has been doing some form of coding since I was a teenager.
 Professionally, I build web applications and APIs with Ruby, Rails, TypeScript, GraphQL, and web components.
 Personally, I dabble with all sorts of programming, from CLIs to game dev.
 I like checking out new languages and frameworks on the regular.

 Since I'm not, let's say, a software programmer for smart refrigerators, there aren't a ton of ideas related to smart refrigerators.
 The focus is more on the software I use regularly or have to build.
 This is great because I understand the needs and functionality, which means I don't have to think too much about why something needs to do something and can instead focus on learning the technology.